kabouzeid/nvim-lspinstall/README.md

 Plug 'kabouzeid/nvim-lspinstall'
 ```

-For a very basic setup use something like the following lua code.
+For a very basic setup use something like the following in your lua config.
 ```lua
 require'lspinstall'.setup() -- required, sets require'lspconfig'.[server] for all installed servers